HelpfulMishk03/Create_Sulfuric_Resonance/README.md

 ---

-### Intelligent Industry
+Intelligent Industry

-The 0.3.x releases added factory monitoring and control systems.

-Machines can expose process states such as:
+CSR machines can expose process states such as:

 * Idle
 * Ready